FOR408: Windows Forensic Analysis

 Proper analysis requires real data for students to examine.
-The completely updated FOR408 course trains digital forensic analysts through a series of new hands-on laboratory exercises that incorporate evidence found on the latest Microsoft technologies (Windows 7, Windows 8/8.1, Office and Office365, cloud storage, Sharepoint, Exchange, Outlook,).
+The completely updated FOR408 course trains digital forensic analysts through a series of new hands-on laboratory exercises that incorporate evidence found on the latest Microsoft technologies (Windows 7, Windows 8/8.1, Windows 10, Office and Office365, cloud storage, Sharepoint, Exchange, Outlook,).
 Students leave the course armed with the latest tools and techniques and prepared to investigate even the most complicated systems they might encounter.
 Nothing is left out - attendees learn to analyze everything from legacy Windows XP systems to just discovered Windows 8.1 artifacts.

 FOR408 Windows Forensic Analysis will teach you to: